slifin/Google-Tab-Cycle/README.md

 - Google Chrome
 - Britishness

+##Installation
-To install right click [TabSearchResults.user.js](https://github.com/slifin/Google-Tab-Cycle/raw/master/TabSearchResults.user.js) and press "save link as"
+Right click [TabSearchResults.user.js](https://github.com/slifin/Google-Tab-Cycle/raw/master/TabSearchResults.user.js) and press "save link as"

 navigate to

     chrome://extensions/
 then drag TabSearchResults.user.js from the download bar on to the extension window.

+##Usage
-To use, perform a Google Search then press tab to select the first result, press tab again to focus other results and points of interest.
+Perform a Google Search then press tab to select the first result, press tab again to focus other results and points of interest.